 DONT GO HERE, IF YOU DO, DONT SAY YOU WER'NT WARNED!!!

+"Just got back from this joke of a hotel, lee from reddich hit the nail on the head with his review (we know as we were one of the couples that had to be moved with them).
 The only things that we can add is that some people do say "you get what you pay for" and this really is'nt the case here,we all paid quite a bit of money for this place and it really is horrendous if your not Russian!
 We were ment to be there for 14 nights,first impression was'nt too bad,after 6months of solid hard work we were knackered.
 It took a good 7nights before we realised that tunisian hotels were not ment to be like this place,(we thought "oh well just get on with it"),except it then got worse when more people arrived).When we saw the rep she arranged for a al a cart meal on the hotel,what a fiasco that turned out to be,managar said al a cart restuarant closed and sat us in front of the normal buffet and handed us tuna salad (from the buffet) then brought out chicken and chips (we had been eating this meal for 7 days already,lunch and dinner) there was no choice just what they served us,some of you may think so,but when i cut into the chicken it was still running pink water (i'm the cook in our pub so i know its food poisoning here we come if i eat this).
 So not happy by then,went to the room next day after good sunning (weather great by the way) and maid followed me into the room to clean it,not impressed so said no i will make my own beds,pulled sheets off the bed and low and behold the mattress cover that i had been sleeping on had a massive urine stain in the middle. so my thought on this complete dump of a hotel is go there at your peril or if your russian you will have a great time.
 I would have put photo's on here but thought if you dont believe this review you wont believe the pictures."

 - Travel date: 24th June 2009

 BRITISH DONT GO